-Well if you haven’t figured out why exactly you should snorkel in Koh Tao, it’s cause this place is known for having an insane underwater world.
+Well if you haven’t figured out why exactly you should snorkel in Koh Tao, it’s cause this place is known for having an insane underwater world, it’s one of the best snorkeling spots in Southeast Asia.
 With rocky coasts and inaccessible beaches, it allows life under the surface to absolutely flourish.

 Just doing a small amount of research into Thailand will lead you to quickly discover how popular Koh Tao is with those travelers interested in snorkeling and diving.
-Clear waters provide amazing visibility and with such an assortment of breeds of fish to discover this is a popular activity with all types of tourists.
+Clear waters provide amazing visibility and with such an assortment of fish to discover!
+This is a popular activity with all types of tourists.

-There is an assortment of companies you can book your snorkeling tour on Koh Tao through.
+There is a variety of companies you can book your snorkeling tour on Koh Tao through.
+Seriously, they are dotted all around the island.
 If you head to the main port area of Mae Haad you will see all the diving stores and tour agencies offering such excursions all lined up along the street side.

 Now, most of these tours are the same.
-They all seem to make the same stops, just perhaps in a slightly different ordering.
-So don’t worry about overthinking which one to book your snorkeling tour with.
+They all seem to make the same stops, just perhaps in a slightly different order.
+This means you don’t worry about overthinking which one to book your snorkeling tour with.

 Price Of A Koh Tao Snorkeling Tour